keithgroup/qbop-qc/README.md

 Please cite:

 **QBOP-1**:  Barbaro Zulueta and John A. Keith.
-Vibrational Partition Functions from Bond Orders and Populations. (under preparation), 2025.
+Vibrational Partition Functions from Bond Orders and Populations. (in preparation), 2025.

 ## License